pascal-fb-martin/houserelays/README.md

 ```

 The iochip item must match the Linux gpiod chip index.
 The gpio item must match the gpiod line offset (this also matches the usual Raspberry Pi naming convention for I/O pin names, e.g. GPIO4, GPIO17).

+The mode can be `input` or `output`.
+If the item is missing, the mode defaults to `output`.
+All control requests that target an input point are ignored.

 If on is 0, the output is configured as open-drain, the on command sets the output to 0, and the off command sets the output to 1.